Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$: Introduction

+The conditions in \cite[Proposition]{ozawa} are not straightforward to to verify even in the simplest examples of exponential growth groups, see \cite{erschlerinvariance}.
+The condition of admitting controlled F{\o}lner pairs is more geometric in the sense that it is stable under quasi-isometry (see \cite{tessera}).
+It is not known whether the conditions in \cite[Proposition]{ozawa} and of \cite[Corollary 2.5]{erschlerozawa} are quasi-isometric invariant.

-then $G$ has property $H_{\rm{FD}}$.
-On the other hand, there exist groups with Shalom's property $H_{\rm{FD}}$ such that simple random walks don't satisfy (\ref{supball}), see Subsection \ref{remarks}.
-In particular, we show that groups with property $H_{\rm{FD}}$ where simple random walks don't satisfy \ref{supball} can be found among nilpotent-by-cyclic groups, or alternatively, among direct products of lacunary hyperbolic groups.
+On the other hand, there exist groups with Shalom's property $H_{\rm{FD}}$ such that simple random walks don't satisfy (\ref{supball}), see \cite{brieusselzheng2} and Subsection \ref{HFD}.
+Such examples show that admitting a cautious simple random walk is a strengthening of Property $H_{\rm{FD}}$.
+In particular, we show that groups with property $H_{\rm{FD}}$ where simple random walks don't satisfy (\ref{supball}) can be found among nilpotent-by-cyclic groups considered in Theorem \ref{prescribe}.
+Indeed, from the connection of F{\o}lner function to the decay of return probability, a lower bound on the F{\o}lner function implies an upper bound on the quantity $\mu^n(B(e,r))$, see Remark \ref{non-cautious}.
+Therefore random walks on groups with F{\o}lner functions growing sufficiently fast do not satisfy (\ref{supball}).

 In Section \ref{lacunary}, we construct locally-nilpotent-by-cyclic groups with Shalom's property $H_{\rm{FD}}$ that are lacunary hyperbolic.
 By definition, lacunary hyperbolic groups are hyperbolic on some scales, in some sense they are very \textquotedblleft{large\textquotedblright} on these scales.
 We show that they can be constructed to be at the same time quite \textquotedblleft{small\textquotedblright} on some other scales.
-Namely, they can admit controlled F{\o}lner pairs and have simple random walk which is cautious and diffusive along some infinite subsequence.
+Namely, they can have simple random walk which is cautious and diffusive along some infinite subsequence.
+Among direct products of lacunary hyperbolic groups, there are groups with Property $H_{\rm{FD}}$ whose F{\o}lner function can be arbitrarily large.

 There are open questions for some other aspects of lacunary hyperbolic groups, regarding how \textquotedblleft{small\textquotedblright} they can be on the scales that are not hyperbolic.
 For example, Olshanskii, Osin and Sapir \cite{olshosinsapir} ask whether a lacunary hyperbolic group can have sub-exponential volume growth or non-uniform exponential growth.
-On the other hand, we mention that some questions regarding how \textquotedblleft{large\textquotedblright} an amenable group with Shalom's property $H_\mathrm{FD}$ can be are also open.
-It is not known whether a finitely generated amenable group admitting a simple random walk with non-trivial Poisson boundary can have property $H_{\mathrm{FD}}$.
+On the other hand, some questions regarding how \textquotedblleft{large\textquotedblright} an amenable group with Shalom's property $H_\mathrm{FD}$ can be are also open.
+We mention that in particular, it is not known whether a finitely generated amenable group admitting a simple random walk with non-trivial Poisson boundary can have property $H_{\mathrm{FD}}$. \end{subsection}